-The Open University and BBC co-production, Hospital returns to our screens for a fourth series on Thursday 10 January at 9pm on BBC Two.
+Co-produced by the BBC and The Open University’s Broadcast and Partnerships team, Hospital returns to our screens for a fourth series on Thursday 10 January at 9pm on BBC Two.
 The award-winning series explores the day-to-day life of six hospital Trusts across Liverpool, as they care for over two million people, stretching from North Wales to the Isle of Man.

 Filmed between October and December 2018, the six-part series documents the realities facing the NHS right now, bringing audiences closer than ever before to the issues and challenges that dominate the headlines.
 Shown from multiple perspectives, Hospital tells the stories of patients and staff from some of the country’s ground-breaking establishments, including the Royal Liverpool University Hospital – the biggest Emergency Department of its kind in the UK; Liverpool’s Women’s Hospital – the country’s only specialist trust that provides care to women and babies; and The Walton Centre – the only dedicated spinal, neuroscience and pain management trust in the UK.